-Section 1 Our plan must honor your rights and cultural sensitivities as a member of the plan
+Section 1 Our plan must honor your rights and cultural sensitivities as a member of the plan Section 1.1 You have a right to receive information about the organization, its

-Section 1.1

 You have a right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities.
 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.)